-Alright, so we've told you a little about what YouTube is.
-But what can you expect when you dive into the wide world of YouTube?
+Now that you know what YouTube is and how it works, and have learned about how safe YouTube is, you may be wondering if it’s a website you want to use.
+What can you expect when you dive into the wide world of YouTube.com?
 Here's a quick list of things that the website does well, and others that it doesn't do so well.

 As one of the first major video-sharing websites on the Internet, YouTube does some pretty novel stuff.
 It allows you to pause, rewind, fast-forward, or skip to a certain point in any video that you want to watch, and will start playing it again as soon as enough information about the video is loaded.
 You can also watch a string of related videos in a row with a "playlist", easily share a video on your website or social media account, leave a comment on what you think of a video, or even save a video you find interesting to your account so that you can watch it later.
 YouTube gives you greater control over what you want to watch and when you want to watch it when compared with traditional television.
 There's so much to discover, and all of it costs you no money at all.